-' , Flood Zone Data CFRAM (verified by a site visit).
+Flood Zone Data CFRAM (verified by a site visit).
 Historic Flooding The town centre of Newcastle West was reported to have flooded in the past due to surface water and fluvial flooding.
 The 2008 event severely affected the town centre of Newcastle West.
 Comment The River Arra flows in an easterly direction through the area.
-CFRAM flood zones show existing residential, open space and recreation, mixed use and town centre lands partially within Flood Zone A and B. Climate Change Low Sensitivity to climate change
+CFRAM flood zones show existing residential, open space and recreation, mixed use and town centre lands partially within Flood Zone A and B. Climate Change Low Sensitivity to climate change Conclusion The Justification Test has applied and passed for the Town Centre (see Appendix A.3.1) on the basis that; Within Flood Zone A/B development is limited to extensions, renovations and change of use.

-Conclusion

-The Justification Test has applied and passed for the Town Centre (see Appendix A.3.1) on the basis that;

-- Within Flood Zone A/B development is limited to extensions, renovations and change of use. - Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address points listed in Appendix A.3.1 and more specifically; - Finished floor levels should be above the 1% AEP level plus climate change and freeboard, where practicable; - FRA should address climate change scenarios in relation to FFLs and potential mitigation measures; - Bedrooms should be located in the upstairs of two-story buildings when extending existing property. - Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. - Flood resilient construction materials and fittings should be considered if in Flood Zone A/B; - Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; - Any development shall also be required to be built in accordance with LDP SuDS Policies and Objectives.
+- Infill highly vulnerable development and demolition and reconstruction can only take place in Flood Zone C. - Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address points listed in Appendix A.3.1 and more specifically; - Finished floor levels should be above the 1% AEP level plus climate change and freeboard, where practicable; - FRA should address climate change scenarios in relation to FFLs and potential mitigation measures; - Bedrooms should be located in the upstairs of two-story buildings when extending existing property. - Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. - Flood resilient construction materials and fittings should be considered if in Flood Zone A/B; - Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; - Any development shall also be required to be built in accordance with LCCC SuDS Policy.